-Iron emission lines at 6.4 - 6.97 keV, identified with K α radiative transitions, are among the strongest discrete features in the X-ray band.
-These are one of the most powerful probes to infer the properties of the plasma in the innermost part of the accretion disk around a compact object.
-In this paper we present a recent Suzaku observation, 100-ks effective exposure, of the atoll source and X-ray burster 4U 1705-44, where we clearly detect signatures of a reflection component which is distorted by the high-velocity motion in the accretion disk.
+Iron emission lines at 6.4-6.97 keV, identified with K α radiative transitions, are among the strongest discrete features in the X-ray band.
+These are one of the most powerful probes to infer the properties of the plasma in the innermost part of the accretion disc around a compact object.
+In this paper, we present a recent Suzaku observation, 100-ks effective exposure, of the atoll source and X-ray burster 4U 1705-44, where we clearly detect signatures of a reflection component which is distorted by the high-velocity motion in the accretion disc.
 The reflection component consists of a broad iron line at about 6.4 keV and a Compton bump at high X-ray energies, around 20 keV.
 All these features are consistently fitted with a reflection model, and we find that in the hard state the smearing parameters are remarkably similar to those found in a previous XMM-Newton observation performed in the soft state.
-In particular, we find that the inner disk radius is $R{in} = 17 \pm 5 R_g$ (where R_g is the Gravitational radius, GM/c^2), the emissivity dependence from the disk radius is $r^{-2.5\pm0.5}$, the inclination angle with respect to the line of sight is $i = 43^{\circ}\pm5^{\circ}$, and the outer radius of the emitting region in the disk is $R{out} > 200 R_q$.
-We note that the accretion disk does not appear to be truncated at large radii, although the source is in a hard state at $\sim 3\%$ of the Eddington luminosity for a neutron star.
-We also find evidence of a broad emission line at low energies, at 3.03 ± 0.03 keV, compatible with emission from mildly ionized Argon (Ar XVI-XVII).
+In particular, we find that the inner disc radius is $R{\rm in} = 17 \pm 5R{\rm g}$ (where $R{\rm g}$ is the gravitational radius, GM/c^2), the emissivity dependence from the disc radius is $r^{-2.5 \pm 0.5}$, the inclination angle with respect to the line of sight is $i = 43^{\circ} \pm 5^{\circ}$, and the outer radius of the emitting region in the disc is $R{\rm out} > 200R{\rm g}$.
+We note that the accretion disc does not appear to be truncated at large radii, although the source is in a hard state at \sim 3 per cent of the Eddington luminosity for a neutron star.
+We also find evidence of a broad emission line at low energies, at 3.03 \pm 0.03 keV, compatible with emission from mildly ionized argon (Ar XVI-XVII).
 Argon transitions are not included in the self-consistent reflection models that we used and we therefore added an extra component to our model to fit this feature.
-The low energy line appears compatible with being smeared by the same inner disk parameters found for the reflection component.
+The low-energy line appears compatible with being smeared by the same inner disc parameters found for the reflection component.

-Key words: line: formation - line: identification - stars: neutron - stars: individual: 4U 1705-44 - stars: magnetic fields - X-ray: general - X-ray: binaries
+Key words: line: formation-line: identification-stars: individual: 4U 1705-44-stars: neutron-X-rays: binaries-X-rays: general.